matrix-org/matrix-spec-proposals/proposals/1711-x509-for-federation.md

 certificates, signed by a known Certificate Authority, on their federation port.

-In order to ease transition, we could continue to follow the current, perspectives-based approach for servers whose TLS certificates fail validation.
-However, this should be strictly time-limited (for three months, say), to give administrators time to switch to a signed certificate.
-The `matrix.org` team would proactively attempt to reach out to homeserver administrators who do not update their certificate.
+In order to ease transition and give administrators time to switch to a signed certificate, we will continue to follow the current, perspectives-based approach for servers whose TLS certificates fail validation.

-Once the transition to CA-signed certificates is complete, the `tls_fingerprints` property of the [`/_matrix/key/v2`](https://matrix.org/docs/spec/server_server/unstable.html#retrieving-server-keys) endpoints would be redundant and we should consider removing it.
+However, this fallback will be strictly time-limited, and Matrix S2S spec r0 will not accept self-signed certificates, nor will it include the `tls_fingerprints` property of the [`/_matrix/key/v2`](https://matrix.org/docs/spec/server_server/unstable.html#retrieving-server-keys) endpoints.
+Synapse 1.0 will not accept self-signed certificates by default.

+The `matrix.org` team will proactively attempt to reach out to homeserver administrators who do not update their certificates in the coming weeks.

 The process of determining which CAs are trusted to sign certificates would be implementation-specific, though it should almost certainly make use of existing operating-system support for maintaining such lists.
 It might also be useful if administrators could override this list, for the purpose of setting up a private federation using their own CA.

+It would also be useful for administrators to be able to disable the certificate checks for a whitelist of domains/netmasks.
+This would be useful for `.onion` domains (where a certificate is hard to obtain, and where server verification is provided at the network level), as well as for testing with IP literals.

 ### Interaction with SRV records